DevaunyBrown/Lab1/README.md

 2) The ValidPassword() function checks the validity of a users password based on specfic requirements

-3) The SumUpToN() funtion returns the sum of integers to the input number itself eg. input =5; sum=1+2+..5
+3) The SumUpToN() function returns the sum of integers to the input number itself eg. input =5; sum=1+2+..5